Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN

-The unobscured AGN-like optical spectra, the presence of persistent and strong Bowen lines (O\,{\sc iii} $\lambda 3133$ and N\,{\sc iii} $\lambda 4640$), the extremely luminous UV flare, on yearly timescales decaying optical emission and the optical re-brightening altogether suggest a Bowen Fluorescence Flare classification of AT2019aalc.
+The unobscured AGN-like optical spectra, the presence of persistent and strong Bowen lines (O\,{\sc iii} $\lambda 3133$ and N\,{\sc iii} $\lambda 4640$), the extremely luminous UV flare, optical emission decaying on yearly timescales, and the optical re-brightening altogether suggest a Bowen Fluorescence Flare classification of AT2019aalc.
 Furthermore, we classify AT2019aalc as an Extreme Coronal Line Emitter because of the detection of several strong high-ionization coronal lines.